Cheese Prices – Historical Graph

 1. Milk Prices

 Cheese and milk prices always go hand in hand.
-If milk prices increase so does the value of cheese.
-Similarly, if the value of milk decreases, cheese cost will follow as well.
+If milk prices increase, so does the value of cheese.
+Similarly, if the value of milk decreases, its cost will follow as well.
+However, with the advent of new nutritional diets, cheese prices are also affected by plant-based milk such as soy milk, oat milk, and almond milk.

 2. Supply and Demand